kemueldematos/List-To-Do-/README.md

-# 📝 Lista de Tarefas em Swift
+# 📝 To-Do List in Swift

 ## 🖥 Interface (Terminal)

 ![fotoPreview](fotoPreview.png)

-## 📃 Resumo
+## 📃 Summary

-- Este é um projeto simples de **lista de tarefas** (to-do list) feito em **Swift**, que roda diretamente no terminal.
-O objetivo é praticar estruturas básicas da linguagem como listas, funções, optionals, controle de fluxo e entrada de dados.
+This is a simple to-do list project made in Swift, which runs directly in the terminal.
+The goal is to practice basic language structures such as lists, functions, optionals, flow control, and data input.

-## 📌 Funcionalidades
+## 📌 Features

-- 📋 Listar tarefas
+- 📋 List tasks
-- ➕ Adicionar novas tarefas
+- ➕ Add new tasks
-- ❌ Remover tarefas por índice
+- ❌ Remove tasks by index
-- ✏️ Editar tarefas existentes
+- ✏️ Edit existing tasks
-- 🔃 Mudar a prioridade (posição) das tarefas
+- 🔃 Change the priority (position) of tasks
-- 🚪 Encerrar o programa
+- 🚪 Exit the program

-## 🧠 Lógica
+## 🧠 Logic

-- O programa funciona com um laço "while true" que exibe um menu de opções para o usuário e responde conforme a entrada digitada.
-As tarefas são armazenadas em um array de strings chamado "ListadeTarefas"
+- The program works with a "while true" loop that displays a menu of options to the user and responds according to the entered input.
+Tasks are stored in an array of strings called "ListadeTarefas".

-## 📂 Organização do Código
+## 📂 Code Organization

-- Funções como adicionarTarefas, removerTarefa, editarTarefa, etc., manipulam uma cópia do array e retornam a versão atualizada
+- Functions such as adicionarTarefas, removerTarefa, editarTarefa, etc., manipulate a copy of the array and return the updated version
-- A lista principal é mantida na variável global listadeTarefas
+- The main list is kept in the global variable listadeTarefas
-- As operações são feitas com entrada interativa via readLine()
+- Operations are performed with interactive input via readLine()

-## 🚀 Possíveis melhorias
+## 🚀 Possible Improvements

-- Salvar as tarefas em arquivo (persistência de dados)
+- Save tasks to a file (data persistence)
-- Validar índices inválidos antes de remover ou editar
+- Validate invalid indexes before removing or editing
-- Criar interface gráfica (usando SwiftUI, por exemplo)
+- Create a graphical interface (using SwiftUI, for example)

-## 👨‍💻 Autor
+## 👨‍💻 Author

 - Kemuel Áquila de Matos